Labour looking at quotas for everything!

 I’ve blogged here how this policy would have in the past seen Labour rank Michael Cullen, Jonathan Hunt, David Parker, Shane Jones and Andrew Little in unwinnable slots.

 Quotas are very inflexible.
-This policy, if adopted, means that new candidates are male will basically have no chance of getting a winnable list spot.
+This policy, if adopted, means that new candidates who are male will basically have no chance of getting a winnable list spot.